How Fast Can A Starfish Move

 The speed of a starfish is hardly the stuff of aquatic racing legends.
 In fact, their pace is so leisurely that it's often measured in inches per minute.
 Before you write them off as the slow-pokes of the sea, it's essential to understand why they move the way they do.
 Starfish locomotion is a unique process, dictated by their anatomy, their environment, and their specific needs.

 Starfish, also known as sea stars, are not built for speed in the traditional sense.
-Unlike fish, which use fins and tails to propel themselves through the water, starfish rely on a hydraulic system and hundreds of tiny tube feet to navigate their surroundings.
-These tube feet, which extend from the underside of their arms, are their primary means of movement.
+In practice, unlike fish, which use fins and tails to propel themselves through the water, starfish rely on a hydraulic system and hundreds of tiny tube feet to figure out their surroundings.
+On the flip side, these tube feet, which extend from the underside of their arms, are their primary means of movement.
 Each foot operates independently, coordinated by the starfish's nervous system to create a slow, deliberate, and surprisingly effective form of locomotion.

 Comprehensive Overview